ciencialatitud0/EPIC_3/Dorothy_Coding_Challenge/Fourier_Analysis_Scientific_Visualisation/README.md

 # Fourier Analysis: removing artifacts from scientific images

-This problem consist of using Fourier analysis to remove undesired artifacts from scientific images of the Moon.
+This problem consists of using Fourier analysis to remove undesired artifacts from scientific images of the Moon.

 ![First_View_of_Earth_from_Moon3](https://github.com/ciencialatitud0/EPIC_3/assets/30240951/9c3aa6be-de16-42ce-afb3-ef5f60377c88)